I felt the need to share this article again as many dog owners and some dog trainer’s are not familiar with the Best way to train a dog.

 Allowing the dog to train you – A lot of “dominance” issues involve dogs that have essentially become spoiled brats.
 Their guardians have not taken the time to learn about dogs but instead treat the dog as if it were a furry child, allowing the dog to train them.
 Dogs do what works, and if they find they can stay on the couch by growling or get attention by pawing at you, then that is what they are going to do.
 These dogs are not dominant; they have quite simply done a very effective job of training you, instead of you training them.

-Physical Punishment – People who choose to train their dog with physical punishment are more likely to see “dominant” like behaviors such as growling, images-1because they put their dog in a position of fearing for their safety.
+Physical Punishment – People who choose to train their dog with physical punishment are more likely to see “dominant” like behaviors such as growling, because they put their dog in a position of fearing for their safety.
 Tools such as shock collars, prong collars and choke collars are designed to cause pain which often results in the dog becoming fearful.
 When your dog is afraid or feels pain he will respond accordingly, and that response may be aggressive in nature.
 Rather than rewarding desirable behaviors, these people focus on punishing for undesirable behaviors and in so doing create a dog that is always on the defensive and afraid that making the wrong choice will cause pain.

 Failure to meet the dog’s needs – A common reason for undesirable behaviors in dogs is our failure to meet the dog’s most basic needs including physical exercise and mental stimulation.
 Stealing a sock or your underwear is a great way for the dog to get the attention from you he wants and needs.
 To a dog, it can be very rewarding to be chased and yelled at, especially if this is the only exercise their guardian provides.

 Emotional issues – In my experience most aggressive behavior by dogs is not due to “dominance” but is due to an emotional reaction, fear and anger being the most typical.
 A dog that is afraid is a dog under stress and like a person under severe stress can react very irrationally and if they feel threatened very forcefully.
-Sadly there are Unknown-2still trainers that tell people to punish their dogs for growling or advise them to force the dog into a sit-stay and allow people to pet it until the dog becomes comfortable.
+Sadly there are still trainers that tell people to punish their dogs for growling or advise them to force the dog into a sit-stay and allow people to pet it until the dog becomes comfortable.
 This would be akin to taking a person afraid of snakes and tying them in a chair and allowing snakes to crawl all over them.
 This approach is certainly not humane and is more likely to make the fear worse.
 Dogs with emotional issues can be helped, but a training class is usually not the answer.

 Undesirable behaviors in dogs that are attributed to “dominance” are not due to a pack driven instinct of the dog, but rather are due to our failure to take responsibility for the dog’s needs, and to properly, humanely train ourselves and our dog.
 If a dog is “dominant” it’s because we have trained them to be so.